Luke

 v43-45.
 A pilgrimage to a religious festival was usually undertaken in a large group of family, relatives, neighbors and friends.
 The women and children would travel as one group, followed by the men.
 They would not all come together again until they met at a prearranged meeting place on the journey home.
 It was only then that Joseph and Mary discovered that Jesus was not with the other parent, or with their "kinsfolk."

 v46.
 It was at the end of the first day, after leaving Jerusalem, that Joseph and Mary discover Jesus missing.
-On the second day they return to Jerusalem, and on the third day they found Jesus in the temple.
+On the second day they return to Jerusalem, and on the third day they find Jesus in the temple.
 During festival and on the Sabbath, the teachers sat in the Temple precinct to teach their traditions and answer questions.
 It was in one such group that Joseph and Mary found their son "listening" and "asking questions."

 v48.
 Jesus' parents are similarly awestruck, quite unable to understand what is going on.
 Their only response is to chastise Jesus, and rightly so.